maiste/maiste.fr/content/blog/2025/fix-nvim-configuration.md

 description: "Fixing ltex-ls setup on NeoVIM"
 date: 2025-09-25
 lang: en-GB
-draft: true
 ---

 ## A bit of context

 I used to say that I should write more blog posts.
 It was about a year ago.
 You hold in your hands the first blog post of 2025.
-Yeah! 🎉
+Nice, yeah! 🎉

 Now we have done the presentation, let's dig into the problem.
 Now that we've done the introduction, let's delve into the problem.
 For a while, when I was